 Videos to accompany the brochure (or scan the QR codes on the sides of the buildings)

 Downtown New Ulm

-While you’re in the downtown area, you can visit the Glockenspiel (July 20 update – Glockenspiel currently out of service for repairs), Heritage Tree, German-Bohemian Monument, Defender’s Monument, Brown County Veterans Memorial, and see the Smallest Museum in MN (outdoor) at the Grand Center for Arts & Culture.
+While you’re in the downtown area, you can visit the Glockenspiel (Sept Update – Glockenspiel is working again!), Heritage Tree, German-Bohemian Monument, Defender’s Monument, Brown County Veterans Memorial, and see the Smallest Museum in MN (outdoor) at the Grand Center for Arts & Culture.